JuliaGPU/GPUArrays.jl/README.md

 E.g., we can use Julia's JIT to generate optimized kernels for map/broadcast operations.

 This works even for things like complex arithmetic, since we can compile what's already in Julia Base.
+This isn't restricted to Julia Base, GPUArrays works with all kind of user defined types and functions!

 GPUArrays relies heavily on Julia's dot broadcasting.
 The great thing about dot broadcasting in Julia is, that it